Guinea declares new Ebola outbreak | Health

 Guinea declares new Ebola outbreak

-But on Sunday, DRC reported a fourth new case of Ebola in North Kivu province where a resurgence of the virus was announced on Feb.
-7. (Writing by Alessandra Prentice Editing by Gareth Jones and Frances Kerry)
+But on Sunday, DRC reported a fourth new case of Ebola in North Kivu province, where a resurgence of the virus was announced on Feb.
+7. (Writing by Alessandra Prentice Editing by Frances Kerry and David Goodman )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)